Who are we?

 When you telephone us or receive a telephone call from us we may record the calls for training and quality purposes.
-Certain telephone calls are received by our third party administrator on our behalf.
-We may also use Calling Line Identification information and where do, this information will be used to provide our services and offer assistance and in order to improve our efficiency.
+The legal basis for processing your information in this manner is legitimate interest.
+Certain telephone calls are received by our third-party administrator on our behalf.
+We may also use Calling Line Identification information and where we do, this information will be used to provide our services and offer assistance in order to improve our efficiency.

 People or organisations who contact us

 When you contact us or obtain services from us, we may save your details in order that we might provide you with information you have requested from us or which we feel may interest you, where you have consented to be contacted for such purposes.

 From time to time we may run a competition, in which case we will be named as the promoter of the competition.
 Please refer to the competition terms and conditions for specific information on how we will use your personal data in relation to the specific competition you enter.
 Any personal information provided by you in the competition entry may be held and used by us or our agents and suppliers in order to administer the competition in accordance with the competition terms.
 We will ask for you consent before processing your personal data in this manner.

 If we have previously had contact with you, we may get in touch from time to time to ask you to complete a survey which we will use for research purposes.
 Where we send surveys to you, you do not have to respond to them.
 You can also let us know if you would not like to be contacted in this way at our address above or whenever you communicate with us in the usual course.

 Surveys may be hosted by third party service providers, please refer to any privacy information contained on the survey invite.
 Any personal information provided by you in the survey entry may be held and used by us or our relevant agents and suppliers in order to manage the survey.
 We will ask for you consent before processing your personal data in this manner.
 Where we state the survey you enter is anonymous, no identifiable personal data will be included in the final survey report and where applicable, we will use data in an anonymised and aggregate format.